 - ✓ Bureaus email only to Commissioner-In-Charge's office. - ✓ Only one Ordinance, Resolution or Report per email. - ✓ Files should be sent in Word docx format whenever possible.
 Pdf format is acceptable for exhibits when Word format is not practical. - ✓ Subject line: Enter first line of the title of the ordinance/resolution/report. - ✓ Council date you want item to be heard. - ✓ Each document should be a separate electronic file.
 Example: Ordinance, backing sheet and contract should be sent as separate files.
-Please be sure to send the actual document and not a link to the document. - ✓ Filename should identify whether the document is the ordinance, contract, report, etc. - ✓ Please list documents not available in an electronic format. - ✓ Most importantly if you revise a council document please resend all the documents and indicate in the regarding line that this is the revised version.
+Please be sure to send the actual document.
+If the file is too large to email, provide a link to the document. - ✓ File name should identify whether the document is the ordinance, contract, report, etc. - ✓ Please list documents not available in an electronic format. - ✓ Most importantly if you revise a council document please resend all the documents and indicate in the regarding line that this is the revised version.
 Also, include a brief summary of what has changed from the original version.